 States & Territories covered: Victoria

-If you want to get off the beaten track in Victoria, I highly recommend doing on (or both!) of the silo art trails, found within the state.
+If you want to get off the beaten track in Victoria, I highly recommend doing one (or both!) of the silo art trails.

 Each trail will take you through the back roads of Victoria, leading you to stop and explore interesting small towns that you might have otherwise driven past.

-The first and original Silo Art Trail is located in the Wimmera Mallee region of Victoria (in the state’s north-west) and is around 200km long.
+The first and original Silo Art Trail is located in the Wimmera Mallee region of Victoria (in the state’s north-west).
+12 silos in small towns across the region currently make up the trail.

 It starts in the town of Rupunyap and will take you as far north as Patchewollock, which is under an hour away from the state border.